ZuluTrade Review and Tutorial 2018

 Contact & Customer Support

 If you have any technical issues or account requests, such as to change leverage, simply head over to the ZuluTrade homepage.
-From there you can find live chat is available from Sunday evening through to Friday evening.
+From there you can find live chat is available 24 hours a day.
+This is the most popular method of contact for ZuluTrade users at present.

 On top of that, there is email and phone support to 10 countries, plus a 24-hour hotline.
 You can also go about using the ZuluTrade website to submit feedback via an online form or by selecting ‘contact us’.
 The website is available in all of the following languages: